-The Board of Directors held five meetings during the fiscal year ended May 3, 2003 ("Fiscal 2003").
+The Board of Directors held four meetings during the fiscal year ended April 30, 2005 ("Fiscal 2005").
 The Board of Directors has standing Audit, Compensation and Stock Option, Nominating and Strategic Planning Committees.

 The members of the Company's Audit Committee are Messrs.
 Hathorn (Chairman), Kling and Klock.
-During Fiscal 2003, the Audit Committee held five meetings.
-The principal functions of the Audit Committee are to recommend to the Board of Directors the engagement of the independent accountants of the Company and review with the independent accountants and the Company's internal audit department the scope and results of audits, the internal accounting controls of the Company, audit practices and the professional services furnished by the independent accountants.
-In fiscal year 2001, the Board of Directors adopted the Charter of the Audit Committee, and reviewed and confirmed its adequacy for Fiscal 2003.
-The Board of Directors have concluded that all three members of the Audit Committee are "independent" as defined in the AMEX's listing standards.
+During Fiscal 2005, the Audit Committee held four meetings.
+The principal functions of the Audit Committee are to appoint the independent auditors of the Company and review with the independent auditors and the Company's internal audit department, the scope and results of audits, the internal accounting controls of the Company, audit practices and the professional services furnished by the independent auditors.
+The Company's Board of Directors has determined that Mr. Kling and Mr. Hathorn satisfy the requirements for an audit committee financial expert under the rules and regulations of the Securities and Exchange Commission.
+The Board of Directors has concluded that all three members of the Audit Committee are "independent" as defined in the listing standards for the American Stock Exchange ("AMEX").
 None of such persons has a material business relationship with the Company (either directly or as a partner, shareholder or member of an organization that has a relationship with the Company).

 The members of the Company's Compensation and Stock Option Committee are Messrs.
 Klock (Chairman), Kling, Hathorn and Joseph G. Caporella.
-During Fiscal 2003, the Compensation and Stock Option Committee held one meeting.
+During Fiscal 2005, the Compensation and Stock Option Committee held three meetings.
 The principal functions of the Compensation and Stock Option Committee are to review and approve all salary arrangements, including annual incentive awards, for officers and employees of the Company and to administer the Company's employee benefit plans.

 The members of the Company's Nominating Committee are Messrs.
-Nick A. Caporella (Chairman) and Kling.
-During Fiscal 2003, the Nominating Committee held two meetings.
+Nick A. Caporella (Chairman) and S. Lee Kling.
+During Fiscal 2005, the Nominating Committee held two meetings.
 The Nominating Committee recommends to the Board of Directors candidates for election to the Board of Directors.
-The Nominating Committee will consider any nomination made by any shareholder of the Company in accordance with the procedures set forth in the Company's Restated Certificate of Incorporation.
-Under the Company's Restated Certificate of Incorporation, any nomination shall generally (i) be made no earlier than sixty and no more than ninety days before the scheduled meeting by notice to the Secretary of the Company, (ii) include certain information relevant to the shareholder and their nominee and (iii) only be made at a meeting called for the purpose of electing directors of the Company.
+The Nominating Committee considers possible candidates from any sources, including shareholders, for nominees for Directors.
+In evaluating the qualifications of nominees for the Company's Board of Directors, the Nominating Committee considers a variety of factors, such as education, work experience, knowledge of the Company's industry, membership on the Board of Directors of other corporations and civic involvement.
+The Nominating Committee will consider any nomination made by any shareholder of the Company in accordance with the procedures set forth in the Company's Restated Certificate of Incorporation, any nomination shall generally (i) be made no earlier than sixty and no more than ninety days before the scheduled meeting by notice to the Secretary of the Company, (ii) include certain information relevant to the shareholder and their nominee and (iii) only be made at a meeting called for the purpose of electing directors of the Company.
+Recommendations, which shall include written materials with respect to the potential candidate, should be sent to Corporate Secretary, National Beverage Corp., P.O.
+Box 16720, Fort Lauderdale, Florida 33318.
+All shareholder nominees for director will be considered by the Nominating Committee in the same manner as any other nominee.
+All recommendations should be accompanied by a complete statement of such person's qualifications (including education, work experience, knowledge of the Company's industry, membership on the Board of Directors of another corporation, and civic activity) and an indication of the person's willingness to serve.
+The Nominating Committee does not have a charter.